luckson1024/waitlistJS/docs/DEPLOYMENT.md

 ## Overview

 This guide explains how to deploy the Myzuwa Waitlist Platform using a Laravel PHP backend and a React static frontend on InfinityFree or similar PHP/MySQL hosts.
+All features, including Gemini AI, confirmation email, logo upload, and admin extensibility, are supported.
+The database schema is provided in `database/myzuwa_schema.sql`.

 ---